Architecture of Estonia: Gothic architecture

+The three tallest structures of Tallinn Old Town to this day are the medieval churches of St. Olaf's Church, St. Nicholas Church, and St. Mary's Cathedral, Tallinn.

 Baroque and Rococo

 Baroque and Rococo architecture in Estonia is represented mostly by buildings erected by the Russian imperial administration and the local aristocracy.
 The finest example still existing is Kadriorg Palace, in Petrine Baroque style.
 Before World War II, Põltsamaa Castle was an unusually fine example of Rococo architecture in Estonia; the castle was destroyed during the war and only ruins remain.